onap/vnfrqts-requirements/docs/Chapter8.rst

 8. Upload any SSH keys referenced on hosts file to appropriate directory.

-NOTE: HOT templates used by heat to instantiate VNF configured by these playbooks shall include the same SSH key to be installed as part of instantiation.
+NOTE: HOT templates used by Heat to instantiate VNF configured by these playbooks shall include the same SSH key to be installed as part of instantiation.

-Other non-vendor specific playbook tasks need to be incorporated on overall post-instantiation configuration playbooks or company Playbooks need to be uploaded and executed after VNF vendor provided or internally developed playbooks for the VNF.
+Other non-VNF provider specific playbook tasks need to be incorporated on overall post-instantiation configuration playbooks or company Playbooks need to be uploaded and executed after VNF provided or internally developed playbooks for the VNF.